Create A FAQ Chatbot in 3 Steps

 - What is your budget?

 Consider if your chatbot will also perform small tasks, like check the status of a shipment or help with account management.
 Not all chatbot providers allow for such tasks so it’ll help you narrow down your choices.

 A chatbot can also go beyond answering FAQs — you can use it as part of your existing sales strategy.
 You’ll have fewer abandoned carts and collect more potential leads by being available 24/7.
 If you need help planning your FAQ chatbot strategy and want to fit it into your sales approach, check out our post, “8 sales chatbots features that hook customers.”

 Choose a chatbot provider

 Consultations and live demos are absolutely necessary for choosing the right chatbot.
 Imagine signing up with a provider, starting to build your flows and then realizing there’s no way to integrate one of your favorite tools.
 Why should you settle for a workaround?

-One final criteria we recommend is making sure the chatbot is supported by live chat and messaging apps.
-Your chatbot will simply have a higher success rate if you use it on the channels customers enjoy.
+One final criteria is using a chatbot that is supported by live chat and messaging apps.
+It will simply have a higher acceptance rate if it’s available on the channels customers enjoy.